Yuki23329626/lamp-docker/README.md

 - This project is only tested on AWS EC2 instance of ubuntu 18.04 and it is worked
 - The container of mariadb is not functional on Linode instance of Debian 11, the root user is unable to
 log into mariadb's SQL shell when you try to build up the docker container through the docker-compose,
 while you can access to the mariadb's SQL shell through the one-lined docker command.
+- 2022/06/24 update
+The container of mariadb is functional on Linode instance of Ubuntu 22.04 LTS.
 - For more information about the docker image of mariadb you can check on [DockerHub](https://hub.docker.com/_/mariadb)

 ## SQL database password setting